robmollerau/DAMM/README.md

 DAMM encoding addresses the two most common trascription errors which are single digit mistype and transposed characters.
 Ie. 1121 (should be 1221) and 6933 (should be 9633).<br />
 <br />
-It is supperior to other checksum calculations such as:<br />
+It is superior to other checksum calculations such as:<br />
 <br />
 Sum Only - n1+n2+n3...nx - use lowest denominator as checksum<br />
 Sum and Multiply - (((((n1+n2)*n3)+n4)+n5)...nX) - use lowest denominator as checksum<br />